Joanna Hausmann

-Joanna Hausmann Jatar (born 20 March 1989) is a Venezuelan actress, comedian and television writer based in New York City.
-She gained popularity through her videos on YouTube as well as on Univision's bilingual platform, Flama.
-She was the co-executive producer and head writer for Hamster & Gretel and is a staff writer for the revival of Phineas and Ferb.
+Joanna Hausmann Jatar (born 20 March 1989) is a Venezuelan-American actress, comedian and television writer based in New York City.
+She gained popularity through her comedy videos on YouTube and as a writer and talent on Univision's bilingual digital platform Flama.
+She served as co-executive producer and head writer of the Disney Channel series Hamster & Gretel and is a staff writer on the revival of Phineas and Ferb.

 Early life

 Hausmann was born in Leamington Spa, Warwickshire, England, to Ricardo Hausmann and Cuban-Venezuelan Ana Julia Jatar during their graduate studies in the UK.
 Her father is of German and Belgian Jewish origin while her mother has Spanish and Lebanese origin.
 Her mother escaped Cuba during the Castro regime.
 She became a US citizen in 2012.

 Career

 Her digital series Joanna Rants attempts to bridge bicultural gaps and challenge stereotypes through humor.
-She tackles a variety of subjects such as explaining the different Spanish accents across Latin America, and comparing U.S. and Latin American customs and politics.
+She tackles a variety of subjects such as explaining the different Spanish accents across Latin America and comparing U.S. and Latin American customs and politics.

 Hausmann was a correspondent on the Netflix series Bill Nye Saves the World, which ran from 21 April 2017 to 11 May 2018.
-She was called the show's "unexpected star" by Inverse Magazine.
-She also voices the Octalian Pilot on Disney Channel's Milo Murphy's Law.
-She is slated to voice another animated character on the upcoming Monsters, Inc. spin-off series from Disney, Monsters at Work.
-Hausmann is also a cast member on the animated Paramount+ series Harper House.
-Hausmann has written for television for shows including TruTV's sitcom Tacoma FD.
-She was the head-writer on Disney Channel's Hamster & Gretel. and current staff writer for the revival of Phineas and Ferb.
-She is the national voice of Wendy's commercials both in English and for the Hispanic market.
+She was called the show's "unexpected star" by Inverse.

+She voiced the Alien Commander (also referred to as the Octalian Pilot) on Disney Channel's Milo Murphy's Law.
+She has also voiced characters in Monsters at Work, Hamster & Gretel, and the revival of Phineas and Ferb, as well as the Paramount+ series Harper House.

+Hausmann has written for television, including an episode of TruTV's Tacoma FD.
+She served as head writer, story editor, and co-executive producer of Disney Channel's Hamster & Gretel.
+She is a staff writer on the revival of Phineas and Ferb.

+She is the national voice of Wendy's commercials in both English and for the Hispanic market.

 She won Comedian of the Year and Creator of the Year at Hispanicize's 2016 Tecla Awards and was nominated for a Best Humor Series Shorty Award.
-In 2018, she was honored by the National Hispanic Media Coalition with the award in Excellence in Online Story Telling.
+In 2018, she was honored by the National Hispanic Media Coalition with the award for Excellence in Online Storytelling.

+As of August 2026, her YouTube channel has approximately 246,000 subscribers and over 18 million views.